What Is an Inverse Head and Shoulders Pattern in Trading?

 Conservative Approach

 Entry.
 In a conservative approach, traders usually open a buy position only after at least a few candlesticks close above the neckline.
-This helps them limit the risks of a false breakout*.
+This can potentially limit the risks of a false breakout*.
 Another option is to use a buy limit order at or slightly below the neckline.
 It’s very often that the price rebounds to the neckline after a breakout.
-By placing a buy limit order, traders can reduce the slippage.
+By placing a buy limit order, traders can potentially reduce the slippage.
 However, the price may continue to rise without a retracement to the neckline, so a trader will miss a trade.

 *A false breakout occurs when bulls don’t have enough strength to push the price further up.